-With the LITE version, you have limited access to some TraceMyTrack features.
-For example, you can only record 5 tracks and only within 1250 available track points.
+With the LITE version, you have limited access to TraceMyTrack features.
+For example, you can only record 5 Tracks and only within 1250 available track points, you can not display info bubbles or can't auto assign new photos to your track.
 With the PRO version, you can record as many tracks as you like and there is no limit to the number of points.
 Only by upgrading to PRO, you can export your track as CSV, GPX, KML (with or without images).
-Also, with the Lite version, you will only have access to battery profile 3, whereas with the Pro version, you can access all 5 available battery profiles.

 Use TraceMyTrack to your convenience when you take a walk or when you do jogging, on a biking trip, when you go for a hike or when you drive.
 You can easily adjust your battery options and your recording profile according to the time you will spend without battery charger.
 That way, you can avoid the low battery issue.

 Before we start you will need the following: